Cray-HPE/hms-trs-app-api/README.md

     - `Request` – the HTTP operation to perform
     - `Timeout` – overall operation timeout
     - `CPolicy` - if any default policies are not sufficient
+    - `Ignore`  - set to true at any time to have TRS ignore this task

 1. Create a new task list by calling `tloc.CreateTaskArray()`.